apache/carbondata/docs/faq.md

 ```
 create table gdp21(cntry smallint, gdp double, y_year date) stored as carbondata;
-create datamap ag1 on table gdp21 using 'preaggregate' as select cntry, sum(gdp) from gdp21 group by cntry;
+create materialized view ag1 as select cntry, sum(gdp) from gdp21 group by cntry;
 select ctry from pop1 where ctry in (select cntry from gdp21 group by cntry);
 ```